 Welcome to my little corner in the interwebs.
-I am a software developer at Avira and a coach at the Python Academy.
-I write mainly about programming ... if I ever write.
+I write software, ocassionaly speak, and teach.
+Here, I write mainly about computering ... if I ever write.
 I mean, I write a lot.
 But usually it ends up half done and abandoned in the less fashionable and harder to reach corners of my hard disk.

 When I was hyping myself up to write the second article on my website after almost 3 years I naturally had a look how I can busy myself with everything else but writing the actual article (while still fooling myself into believing this is a necessary preparation for … just writing the blimmin’ article.
 But I think the work in my website generation laboratory was worth the fuzz this time, as I quite enjoy the new workflow.
 I now can write code sprinkled articles in a Jupyter notebook and have them rendered automatically into my lektor generated website using a bit of Python code hooked into lektors plugin system.